DanAddison/danaddison-11ty/src/posts/open-mic-hacks-for-singer-songwriters.md

 ## Get comfy with the microphone

 If you’re not accustomed to mic stands you might need to fumble about awkwardly for a bit to get the mic in a good position.
 No worries, take your time on that.
 You want to be able to sing in whatever posture is natural for you, not one dictated by the mic.
-And you don’t want the dreaded mid-song droop, as a poorly tightened boom arm gets further and further away from you!
+And you don’t want the dreaded mid-song droop, as a poorly tightened boom arm slowly creeps further and further away from you!

 ## Be supportive